NEPA mayors discuss COVID-19 concerns and strategies

 COVID-19 safety measures were the number one topic.

 “We’re really in a period where we got to buckle down.
 We got to make some sacrifices through the next few weeks and the next several months.
 Hospitalizations are rising along with cases.
-We want to make sure we keep our hospitals in Northeastern Pennsylvania under capacity,” said Scranton Mayor Paige Cognetti.
+We want to make sure we keep our hospitals in northeastern Pennsylvania under capacity,” said Cognetti.

 And the mayors urged their residents to follow CDC COVID guidelines.